MicrosoftDocs/microsoft-style-guide/styleguide/ui-text-content-design.md

   - **Who is the customer?** Will everyone see this screen?
 Or is it for advanced users only?
   - **What is the customer trying to do?** (This is different from, What do we *want* the customer to do?)
 Is this screen a step in a larger task or customer goal?
 A warning, an error, or a notification?
-  - **What is the customer’s frame of mind?** Are they wondering if something has gone wrong?
-Mad because they can’t sign in?
+  - **What is the customer???s frame of mind?** Are they wondering if something has gone wrong?
+Mad because they can???t sign in?
 Confused about which option is best?
 Happy to have completed a task?
 Adjust your tone accordingly.

-#### Design content for customer needs
+## Design content for customer needs

 Good
 content meets the customer's needs.
 Great content exceeds them.
 The words you choose should be easy to understand, have the right amount of information, and guide the customer to the right action for that person at that time.
-Here’s a way to approach it:
+Here???s a way to approach it:

 1.**Participate in the project kickoff**.
 Your group likely has its own process for briefing teams on work